mmansoor22/battery-calc/README.md

 ### Running the tests

 The tests are executed on travis-ci.
 The tests are written in **pytest** testing configuration.
 There are no additional dependencies/packages needed to run the tests

+### Contributing

+Please read CONTRIBUTING.srt for details on our code of conduct, and the process for submitting pull requests to us.